Consider Your Words

 Choose your language deliberately and you will be amazed by how quickly it will shift your thinking and the thinking of those around you.

-How will you choose to change your language so that it positively impacts your team?
+How will you consider your words and change your language so that it positively impacts your team?

 Please contact Giant Leap at info@www.giantleapconsulting.com to learn about our leadership workshops, including our team interventions and assessments.